rogeruiz/srht-writing/content/en/experience/gsa.md

 engineering teams across 18F.

-One of my proudest contributions here was guiding our customized Python web application for time-keeping through the Authority to Operate (ATO) process in roughly 8 weeks.
+One of my proudest contributions here was guiding our customized Python web application called [Tock](https://github.com/18f/tock), which was used by the agency for time-keeping, through the Authority to Operate (ATO) process in roughly 8 weeks.

 While working here, I split my time across cloud.gov and GSA / TTS / 18F